 Charitable gift annuities.
 If cash or capital gain property is donated in exchange for a charitable gift annuity, report the total amount distributed during the year in box 1.
-See Charitable gift annuities under Box 3, later.
+See Charitable gift annuities under Box 3.
+Capital Gain (Included in Box 2a), later.